genai-impact/ecologits/docs/tutorial/impacts.md

 ### Example with a `RangeValue`

 Impact values can also be represented as **intervals with the [`RangeValue`][utils.range_value.RangeValue]** object.
 They are used to give an estimate range of possible values between a `min` and a `max`.

-!!! warning "`RangeValue` intervals does not constitute a statistical confidence interval.
-It should be interpreted as potential "best" and "worst" case scenario for the min and max values respectively."
+!!! warning "`RangeValue` intervals **do not** constitute in absolute lower and upper limits or a confidence interval.
+It should be interpreted as potential "best" and "worst" case scenario for the min and max values respectively.
+The _ground truth_ value may be outside of the range."

 Example of an impact with a `RangeValue`: